 PapersFirst indexes papers published in conference proceedings in many different subject areas.

-- SciFinder Web
+- SciFinder (Web version login)

 SciFinder includes the abstracts for articles in more than 10,000 journals, chiefly in chemistry.
 Coverage goes back to the beginning of the 20th century.
 It includes searching by chemical formula, structure, and reaction.
 First-time users need to register.
 See the registration information below.

-- SciFinder Web Registration
+- SciFinder Web Registration (for first time users)

 First-time users of the SciFinder Web version need to register.
 Registration must be done with an email address ending in .siu.edu from an on-campus computer or from a computer connected to the university's VPN.

 Scitopia is a free resource that searches bibliographic records of articles published in the journals of fifteen different science and technology societies, including IEEE, ASME, APS, and AIP.
 It also searches U.S. and European patents.